haluska/MediaButtons/README.md

 ```
 That sketch will run and to do that, you'll need to connect your teensy and set it up as a keyboard in the Arduino IDE Menu: Tools > USB Type > Keyboard

-There's a little surprise if you decide to try this.
-Not only does the mute button mute the volume of the connected computer... it will also *unmute it!*

 If you want to read more about the bounce.h library, there is a nice write-up at PJRC: [https://www.pjrc.com/teensy/td_libs_Bounce.html](https://www.pjrc.com/teensy/td_libs_Bounce.html)

 ## Upgrade #1: Adafruit Proto-board

 ### Hardware

-That breadboard version is like really fun.
-Well, have you ever tried to change the volume from 12 to 100?
+That breadboard version is really fun, but have you ever tried to change the volume from 12 to 100?
 I have and let me tell you, that's like 90 clicks.
 Who has the time for that?!
 Luckily, I saw this coming...

 <img alt="Inland Rotary Encoder" src="./images/encoder-and-adapter.jpg" width="100" />